 How Do You Apply for a Home Care Provider?

 You may not know how to apply for a home care provider, but you shouldn’t worry.
-AVCC will work with you and your parents to get them access to home care that will provide the services they need.
+AVCC will work with you and your parents to get them access to home care that will meet their elderly care needs.
 We help elderly Veterans access a VA pension benefit called VA Aid & Attendance, which they can use for anything they want after their medical expenses are covered.
 You and your parents can then use that pension benefit to pay for home care services.

 AVCC also works with home care providers to connect them with Veterans in their communities who need their services.
-We will locate the right provider to give your parents the long-term care they need to stay happy and healthy at home.
+We know providers are always looking for new clientele that their home care aides can help, so we put them into with interested Veterans.
+We will locate the right provider to give your parents the long-term personal care they need to stay happy and healthy at home.

 AVCC Helps Your Parents Access Home Care